ElMassimo/capybara-compose/docs/api/index.md

 It will automatically [reload][synchronization] the [current context] on each retry.

 - **Options**:
-  -  `{Array} :retry_on_errors`: additional exception classes that should be retried
+  -  `:retry_on_errors {Array}`: additional exception classes that should be retried
-  -  `{Numeric} :wait`: amount of seconds to retry the block before it succeeds or times out
+  -  `:wait {Numeric}`: amount of seconds to retry the block before it succeeds or times out

 - **Example**:
   ```ruby